Luinen/123/README.md

 PIC

-- **Book an appoinment**
+- **Book and make an appoinment section**
   - This section grabs the users' attention.
-If they do not familiar with the site, then they can easily and quickly make an appointment.
+If they are not familiar with the site, then they can easily and quickly make an appointment.
+  - The form is easy to use.
+The placeholders show a great example of what their customer should write in the form, and the active page appears with an orange border, which highlights it.

 PIC